obynio/kanji/content/post/xposed.md

 Its name is a fun reference to a biological process: "It is the initial cell formed when a new organism is produced".
 Indeed, Zygote is a daemon whose goal is to launch apps and consequently is the parent of any Android process.
 Zygote creates a Dalvik machine during startup and loads all necessary Java classes and resources.
 Then when an app starts, it creates a "fork" of that Dalvik machine and runs the app inside.

 Thus, the applications are partitioned from each other, which improves the security and the memory management.
-The aim of Xposed is to launch a custom app_process binary which contains a custom jar that allows us to the Java reflection principle.
+The aim of Xposed is to launch a custom app_process binary which contains a custom jar that allows us to the java reflection.
 Then you just won the war.
 You're now able to hook any function of the Android API.

 # How to use it ?